Quansight-Labs/quansight-labs-site/posts/2021/04/spot-the-differences.md

 **[Isabela]** Juanita did wonderful work tracking our progress through issues and keeping us all accountable, but we were still left with a long list of issues to triage—long enough that it wasn’t all getting in Spyder 5.
-To have the greatest impact on the Spyder, we started with the issues that had influence on Spyder as a whole.
+To have the greatest impact on Spyder, we started with the issues that had influence on Spyder as a whole.
 Toolbars, icons, and colors are something y ou will always encounter from the first impression to the most recent, so it made sense to start thinking about those big picture issues first.